whopqa/AWS_Intern/content/5-Workshop/5.9-UsingChatbot/_index.md

 - Verify the API Gateway URL in webhook settings
 - Check Lambda logs in CloudWatch

-**Issue: OTP not received**
+**Issue: Not receiving OTP**
 - Verify your email is correct
 - Check spam/junk folder
-- If in SES sandbox, ensure email is verified in SES Console
+- If in SES sandbox mode, ensure the email is verified in SES Console

 **Issue: Appointment booking fails**
 - Ensure the consultant exists in the database